-Crime Fiction Alphabet 2013: The Letter X
+The Crime Fiction Alphabet keeps

 Unfortunately there is not a valid Carter Brown title with the letter X in it.